MrZ626/some_tools_for_tetrio/readme.md

 ## Version Tracker

-> This is a .sh script, need Bash to run
+> .sh script, need Bash to run

+This script will track the version of `tetrio.js` file and create backup for each version.

-**Manual Mode** - Just double click it from time to time and check the output (files)
+**Manual Mode** - Just run it from time to time and see the output (files)

 **Server Mode** - Run `version_tracker.sh --server` in the background